Certora/Documentation/docs/cvl/expr.md

 Prover will consider every possible contract in the scene that implements a function that matches the signature provided by the call (if no such function exists in the scene the prover will fail with an error).
-If there are no relevant constraints on the `address` variable the prover may also consider the case that its value does not match any contract in the scene and in this case the Prover will consider this a violation of the rule.
+If there are no constraints on the `address` variable that prevent the Prover from choosing a value that doesn't match the address of any contract in the scene, the prover will also consider this case and will consider it as a violation of the rule.

 (with-revert)=
 After the function name, but before the arguments, you can write an optional